dfinke/ImportExcel/README.md

 ```PowerShell
 Install-Module ImportExcel
 ```
-# New to Aug 13th
+# New to Aug 14th
+- In Export-Excel improved the catch-all handler for insering values to cope better with nested objects and reduce the number of parse operations
 - Added -Calculate switch to Export-Excel and Close-Excel Package; EPPlus needs formulas to OMIT the leading = sign so where formula is set it now strips a leading =
 - Added -PivotTotals parameter where there was already -NoTotalsInPivot new one allows None, Both, Rows, Columns. (#415)
 - When appending Export-Excel only extended tables and ranges if they were explicitly specified.
 It now does it automatically.